TRINITY BAPTIST CHURCH IN LEWES

 By grace through faith in Jesus Christ plus nothing (Ephesians 2:8-9, Romans 10:9-13, John 1:12).

-King James 1611 Authorized Version—Inspired, preserved, inerrant, infallible (II Tim.
+King James 1611 Authorized Version—Given by inspiration, preserved, inerrant, infallible (II Tim.
 3:16; Psalms 12:6-7).
 The modern versions of the Bible arise from a corrupted Alexandrian text-type which is characterized by omissions and results in “rotten fruit.”

 This text is the Textus Receptus of the Syrian (Byzantine) extraction, coming to the English-speaking people through the Reformation in the Balkans and Germany.
 The final outstanding representative of this text is the King James 1611 Authorized Version, which represents a purified, neutral text (Beza’s fifth edition with improvements over Erasmus.)